tweag/nickel/doc/manual/contracts.md

 ## Compound contracts

 Contracts can be nicely composed into larger contracts.
-This is a big upside over just using standard assertions (that is bare functions and a simple abort primitive).
+This is a big upside over just using the classic assertions (standard functions and a simple abort primitive).
 In this section, we review the different ways of assembling existing contracts together into new ones.